Back to all issues

 The thread

 • Fuel is where governments reach first.
-A rate cut (Kenya), an excise suspension (Philippines) and an input-credit restoration (Bolivia) are three different mechanisms aimed at the same outcome — lower delivered fuel cost — because fuel tax changes are felt within days.
+A rate cut (Kenya), an excise suspension (Philippines), an input-credit restoration (Bolivia) and a VAT exemption (Vietnam) are four different mechanisms aimed at the same outcome — lower delivered fuel cost — because fuel tax changes are felt within days.

 • Read the mechanism, not just the headline.
-“VAT cut”, “excise suspended” and “credit restored” hit different lines on an invoice and a return.
-Only Kenya changed a rate a customer sees; Bolivia’s change shows up purely in input-VAT recovery.
+“VAT cut”, “excise suspended”, “credit restored” and “VAT exempted” hit different lines on an invoice and a return.
+Kenya and Vietnam both touch the VAT a customer sees, but Vietnam suspends collection while leaving input VAT creditable; Bolivia’s change shows up purely in input-VAT recovery.

-• Most of these are temporary.
-Two of the three are explicitly time-boxed.
+• Most of the relief is temporary.
+Three of the four fuel measures are explicitly time-boxed.
 Diary the end dates.

 Sources